aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

 1. Select **Save**.

-1. Select **Add subnet**, to create another subnet, which will host the workload server that you will create shortly.
+1. Select **+ Add a subnet**, to create another subnet, which will host the workload server that you will create shortly.

 1. In the **Edit subnet** dialog box, specify the following :